-My interests include: precision dermatology, preventive medicine, public health, data science, machine learning, and digital health.
+My interests include: precision dermatology, preventive medicine, public health, data science, augmented/artificial intelligence, and digital health.

 Before starting my training as a physician scientist at Hopkins, I completed my undergraduate studies in bioengineering and biomedical research at the University of California, Los Angeles (UCLA).
 At UCLA, I also performed tissue engineering research in Dr. Benjamin Wu’s lab as a Howard Hughes Undergraduate Research Program Scholar and Goldwater Scholar.